flipperdevices/IRDB/docs/adding_remote.md

 To add remote you will need two things:

 - Flipper Zero
-- Understanding of json format
+- Understanding of JSON format

 ### Creating IR file